clockworkengineer/NewtonianCosmos/readme.md

 # Video File Conversion #

 The video file conversion task takes any file names provided to it and as long as it conforms to a selected extension to convert ( passed in as parameter) pass it on to handbrake to be converted to .mp4 using the normal preset.
 To do this it uses the 'handbrake-js' package which spawns a child process to do the conversion.
 For more information about this package check out the [following](https://www.npmjs.com/package/handbrake-js#module_handbrake-js) link.

+# HP ePrint Spooler #

+Having just bought a new printer (HP Deskjet) which has the facility of being able to email a print job to it I thought id write a ePrint mail spooler for it to enable me to use from my Unix boxes .I have a hate/hate relationship with Linux printing so this solution seemed ideal.
+The file which supports it follows that standard layout for a task JavaScript file and it uses the package [nodemailer](https://www.npmjs.com/package/nodemailer) to provide the SMTP transport layer for the e mailer.
+Nodemailer is a powerful package but the functionality I needed is basic but easy to implement; note all the details like STMP tranport, emailing source account details and printer email address are all taken from eprint.json.